Austrian president poised for rare Western visit to Iran

 Fischer stood side by side with visiting Israeli President Shimon Peres this week as Peres urged Western countries to keep up the pressure on Tehran over its disputed nuclear programme.

-No Western head of state visited Iran under Rouhani's predecessor, Mahmoud Ahmadinejad, who was president from 2005 to 2013.
-However then-Austrian President Thomas Klestil visited in 1999 and 2004 when reformist Mohammad Khatami was in office.
+No Western head of state visited Iran under either of Rouhani's predecessors - Mohammad Khatami, who was president from 1997 to 2005, or Mahmoud Ahmadinejad.

 Austria, a neutral European Union member, was for centuries a bridgehead for Iran to Europe.
 Lately it has been hosting talks between Tehran and six world powers that seek to expand on an interim deal last year in which Iran agreed to freeze parts of its nuclear programme in return for limited relief from sanctions.